CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 (1) Machinery and equipment purchased or otherwise acquired;

-(2) All expenditures for the construction of machinery and equipment; or
+(2) All expenditures for the construction of machinery and equipment; and

 (3) The capitalized costs of leased machinery and equipment if the conditions of the lease meet the criteria specified in FASB statements and interpretations, net of any depreciation;